PeerHerholz/BIDSonym/README.rst

 			can be specified with a space separated list.
   --deid {pydeface,mri_deface,quickshear}
 			Approach to use for de-identifictation.
-  --del_nodeface {del,no_del}
-			Overwrite and delete original data or copy original data to different folder.
   --deface_t2w {}	Deface T2w images by using defaced T1w image as deface-mask.
   --del_meta META_DATA_FIELD [META_DATA_FIELD ...]
 			Indicate if and which information from the .json meta-data